-This big red pao is from the 2018 harvest.
-As a premium product, it is not only hand-harvested but hand-sorted so as to include mostly opened seed pods and very few stems and seeds, which appear in abundance in lower-quality Sichuan pepper.
-(Having said that, humans will be human, and some do slip through.)
-These Sichuan peppercorns go direct from farmer to our supplier in Chengdu for processing, and meet strict U.S. safety standards.
+This big red pao is a single-origin spice grown in the Wudu area of Gansu Province and is from the 2018 harvest.
+It is a premium product, sorted to include mostly opened seed pods and few stems and seeds, which appear in abundance in lower-quality Sichuan pepper.
+The harvested peppercorns go directly from farmer to our supplier in Chengdu for processing, and meet strict U.S. safety standards.

 To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms.Source: Grown in Wudu, Gansu Province